This website uses cookies

 By the time the minutes are released, the decision is already known.
 What matters is the extent of disagreement among members.

-The key question is whether members seem confident about cooling inflation or if they are still worried it could rise again.
+The key question is whether members are confident that inflation will cool or still worried it could rise again.

 The minutes will be released on Wednesday, Feb 18, a time that often brings market volatility.